gavinsimpson/fromthebottomoftheheap/_posts/2015-06-02-something-rotten.md

 <blockquote class="twitter-tweet" lang="en" align="center"><p lang="en" dir="ltr">Let me say a big thank you to BDR for shouting at me for not using single quotes but not noticing fundamentally broken vignettes</p>&mdash; Oliver Keyes (@quominus) <a href="https://twitter.com/quominus/status/605025216222265344">May 31, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 complaining about being asked to single-quote something or other whilst broken vignettes seemingly languish on CRAN (it's not immediately clear whether Oliver was referring to his own vignettes or something from another package).
 The implication here seems to be that BDR is somehow being remiss in pointing out one transgression of the rules whilst simultaneously allowing other, more serious, transgressions.
 This is invariably a false argument of course.
 If BDR #sweat[s]theshitthatdoesntmatter (as @recology_ succinctly put it), he sure as hell isn't letting an obviously --- visibly --- broken vignette through the pearly gates now is he?
 Of course not!

-If there are broken vignettes on CRAN there are two reasons
+If there are broken vignettes/packages on CRAN there are two reasons

- 1. the author of the package doesn't care about fixing the vignette but it is broken in a non-obvious-to-CRAN way, or
+ 1. the author of the package doesn't care about fixing the vignette/package but it is broken in a non-obvious-to-CRAN way, or
- 2. the package author's vignette has broken due to recent changes in dependencies or R, (OK I guess there's a 3rd option...
+ 2. the package author's vignette/package has broken due to recent changes in dependencies or R, (OK I guess there's a 3rd option...
  3. the package author doesn't know and, you know what, perhaps a friendly note to tell them would suffice )

 If the reality is 2. and the package is still on CRAN, then be thankful that CRAN is probably allowing a period of grace for the package author to fix the problem.
 Can you imagine the cacophony of wailing from the twitteRati if CRAN pulled their packages as soon as `R CMD check` threw an error?
 You might mistake such an event for the rapture...